bd-j/cetus/INSTALL.md

        golden.
     5. If you are using MPI, there is a change that needs to be made in `fsps.__init__.py`.
-Namely, you must comment out the FSPS revision check, which spawns a subprocess
+Namely, you must comment out the FSPS revision check, which spawns a subprocess, which isn't allowed for slave processes in MPI.
+Not sure why this is only an issue on Hyades and not on a laptop...

 4. Install sedpy
     (for dust and filter projections)